We may earn affiliate commissions for the recommended products. Learn more.

 Wrapping up

 Norton offers a much better feature package than McAfee.
-With Norton, you get extensive security features, ID theft protection, secure cloud storage, and device monitoring options.
+With Norton, you get extensive security features, webcam and microphone protection, social media monitoring, and a school-time feature.
 On the other hand, McAfee’s features are reliable and enhance your security, but it simply cannot compete with Norton’s offer.

 Apps and interface: which is more user-friendly?